gaug-cns/colored-sphere-tracking/README.md

 # Colored Sphere Tracking

-This software uses a Kinect (or Asus Xtion Pro) and colored spheres to estimate the pose of an object.
+Using a 3D sensing camera (like Microsoft Kinect or Asus Xtion Pro) and colored spheres to estimate the pose of an object.

 The algorithm processes following steps:
 - Background subtraction (in /calibration directory, a new background is taken with `p`)